Usuy-Leon/DIY_Side-Ilumiation-Contrast-Filters/README.md

 > **MAKE SURE !**
 >  1. Your condenser is as close to the sample as possible !
 >  2. The Field Diafragm is at least 90 % open !
->  3. Beyond 0.65 NA Spider stop filters are harder to use and allign !
+>  3. Use all the led intensity of the microscope

 <img width="960" height="720" alt="image" src="https://github.com/user-attachments/assets/1e7ccea1-af81-4373-8443-7a66af69ccca" />